performancecopilot/pcp-preview/README.md

 ```
 sudo -H docker run -d --privileged -v /lib/modules:/lib/modules:ro -v /usr/src:/usr/src:ro -p 3000:3000 quay.io/performancecopilot/pcp-preview
 ```

-pmcd is ready at http://localhost:44321 pmproxy is ready at http://localhost:44322
-Redis is ready at http://localhost:6379
+## Services

 Grafana is ready at http://localhost:3000

+The following services run inside the container and can be exposed by using the `-p` argument on podman/docker run:
+* pmcd is listening on localhost:44321
+* pmproxy is listening on localhost:44322 (HTTP)
+* redis is listening on localhost:6379